busy-technology/BusyDesktopWallet/README.md

 # Getting Started with Busy Desktop Wallet

+We are currently migrating to our Kubernetes network.
+Once everything will be in place, we will be sharing the updated desktop wallet installation files.

-Available versions for now:
+Available versions will be:
 1) Windows x64
 2) Linux
-3) MacOS - in progress
+3) MacOS (in progress)